Sobhangh/IDP-Z3/docs/zettlr/Macros.md

 * it's possible to quantify over `__Symbols`, e.g. ``?`p[__Symbols]: symmetric(`p).``
     * The backtick  (`` ` ``) should be used in front of a variable to indicate that it represents a symbol.
 Its use is optional though.
 * a variable of type `__Symbols` can be applied to arguments, e.g. ``?`p[__Symbols]: symmetric(`p) => (!x y : `p(x,y) => `p(y,x))``
-    * notice that this requires type inference AFTER expansion of the first quantifier.
+    * notice that this requires [[Type inference]] AFTER expansion of the first quantifier.
     * if the arity is wrong, an error is raised by the grounder
     * Alternatively, this could be written using binary quantification (when available).